Code-Institute-Submissions/Just-Phrasals/README.md

 #### *3. Verb Boxes*

-*The follow functionality was tested each of the six verbs in all five excercise pages*
+*The follow functionality was tested on each of the six verbs in all five excercise pages*

  - Each verb box changes color when hovered over